Tennessee Laws and Incentives

 Electric Vehicle (EV) Charging Station Rebate – Tennessee Valley Authority (TVA)

 The Tennessee Department of Environment and Conservation and TVA will establish and fund a network of direct current fast charging (DCFC) stations every 50 miles along Tennessee’s interstates and major highways through the Fast Charge TN Network Program (Program).
-The Program offers funding for public DCFC stations along EV corridor gaps, up to $150,000 per DCFC station.
-Eligible applicants include TVA Local Power Companies, and eligible projects must include a minimum of two DCFC ports per location.
+The Program offers rebates for public DCFC stations along EV corridor gaps, up to $150,000 per DCFC station.
+Eligible applicants include TVA Local Power Companies, and eligible projects must include two to four DCFC ports per location.
 Program participants must identify suitable host sites and agree to own, operate, and maintain Program-funded DCFC stations for a minimum of five years.
 For more information, including guidelines and additional eligibility requirements, see the TVA Fast Charge TN Network website.

 Electric Vehicle (EV) Infrastructure Support